tendermint/tendermint/docs/rfc/rfc-025-support-app-side-mempool.md

 With the understanding that Tendermint's responsibility is to gossip the set of transactions that the application currently considers valid and high priority, we can update its API and data structures accordingly.
-With the creation of `PrepareProposal`, the mempool no longer has a responsibility to attempt to select transactions for a block, it is primarily responsible for gossiping.
+With the creation of `PrepareProposal`, the mempool may be able to drop its responsibility to select transactions for a block; It can be primarily responsible for gossiping and nothing else.

 #### Goodbye mempool, hello GossipList

 The mempool contains many structures to retain, order, and select the set of transactions to gossip and to propose.
-These mempool structures can be completely replaced with a single list that allows Tendermint to fulfill the previously stated responsibility.
+These mempool structures could be completely replaced with a single list that allows Tendermint to fulfill the previously stated responsibility.
 This proposed list, the `GossipList`, would simply contain the set of transactions that Tendermint is responsible for